 Sample 4: Fasting Meal Plan For Men Fasting For 12 Hours

 As mentioned earlier, an average man is required to consume 2400 to 3000 calories daily.
-If such men were fasting for weight loss, then they can reduce their calorie intake to 2000.
+If such men were fasting for weight loss, then they may reduce their calorie intake to 2000.
 In this case, they can consider the following 2000 calorie weight loss diet plan obtained from the Medical News Today website (8):

 - Mashed avocado and a fried egg on a slice of rye toast